darthwalsh/bin/apps/obsidian.keybindings.md

 then run Obisidian command "Reload app without saving"

 - [x] Try doing the same in #windows
-- [ ] Bug in powershell to need (Resolve-Path), or my understanding? 🛫 2025-01-01
+- [ ] Bug in powershell to need `Resolve-Path`, or my understanding? 🔼
 	- [ ] Also, test code in `obslink.ps1`:
 ```powershell
 $notes = Join-Path ~ notes